 Performing Engineering Operations:

-Designed to give you a real taste of mechanical engineering operations.
+Designed to give you a real taste of engineering operations relating to mechanical maintenance.

 Why take this course?

 This course is perfect for those who will thrive in a practical workshop environment.
 Please note that there are four options for studying the SVQ Performing Engineering Operations Level 2: Mechanical (incorporating Manufacture, Maintenance, Fabrication & Welding) course.
 In addition to this course, the following options exist:

 - SVQ Performing Engineering Operations Level 2: Mechanical (Manufacture)

 - SVQ Performing Engineering Operations Level 2: Mechanical (Fabrication & Welding)

 - SVQ Performing Engineering Operations Level 2: Mechanical